MFR6340/theenglishextension.org/young-world-4/unit-4: The Call of the Alps.md

 <img src="https://imgur.com/DsPI10e.png" width="25%" />

 Newberry Honor Book.
-The story of William Tell, who shot an apple of the head of his son in 1291.
+The legend of William Tell, who shot an apple of the top head of his son in 1291.
 Written from the viewpoint of his son Walter.
 (Lexile 750L) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Apple-Arrow-Buff-M/9780618128099?ref=grid-view&qid=1665931458861&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1002594722" rel="nofollow">Buy on Orell Füssli</a>